 Prepare a marathon with Interval training

 The most fundamental trait as a long-distance runner is your endurance.
-If your endurance is good you have an ‘engine’ that can keep you running over all 42 km in a marathon.
+If your endurance is good you have an ‘engine’ that can keep you running all 42 km in a marathon.
 But you can still boost your endurance using endurance intervals.

 1) The endurance intervals stimulate as the name suggests your endurance and that is as I said the most important trait as a long-distance runner.
 Also, the intervals are healthier for your legs than sprint and fitness intervals.
 The endurance intervals are associated with a significantly lower risk of injuries, as due to the structure of the intervals you will never push the body all the way up in the red field.